andrewcooke/choochoo/docs/fit-files.md

 The code is validated against the examples provided in the ANT SDK and has the following known limtations:

-* Accumulated fields are broken.

-* The code cannot reproduce the values for the `timer_trigger` fields in the Activity example.

 * The order of fields (within a single message) returned is not guaranteed to match the order of fields in the raw data or the order used in the CSV examples.